georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 date: 2021-07-28 08:42
 category: extension
 chapter: 3
-note: Explain how extensions work generally
+note: How Extensions Work

 ## Class Initialization

 The last two lines of `triangle.py` files are shown below.
 The first line is boilerplate code.
-If we run this module, python intepreter will set the `__name__` to `__main__` and the code `Triangle().run()` will start.
+If we run this module on terminal, the Python intepreter will set the `__name__` to `__main__` and the code `Triangle().run()` will start.

 ```python